scacela/oci-enterprise-workload-management/oci-cli/setup-instructions.md

 #### Step 6.
 (Validation) Query for and return your Object Storage namespace
 - Note that your OCI user would need sufficient OCI IAM privileges to return this information.
-- Your Object Storage namespace should be equivalent to the name of your tenancy.which should be equivalent to the name of your tenancy.
+- Your Object Storage namespace should be equivalent to the name of your Tenancy.
 <pre>
 oci os ns get
 </pre>